flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2025/truth-or-truth.md

       "What do you like about yourself?",
       "How do you honestly feel about climate change?", "What's the first album you bought?",
       "We put you in a room with 9 people.
-What have you done more than any one of them?", "Do you believe in art?",
+What have you done more than any of them?", "Do you believe in art?",
+      "Who's your role model?",
-      "How do you usually disappoint yourself?",
+      "How do you sometimes disappoint yourself?",
       "What have you learned later than everyone?", "What's your drive?",
+      "Why is the sky blue?",
       "It's Friday evening.
 You're alone at home and have no plans.
 What do you do?", "Do you usually like what you say?",
       "What would you like to change about yourself?",